mariannefeng/rulebook/readme.md

 todo:

-- actually make it a pwa
-- make icon
-- make sure all the game titles always fit
-- make sure all the cards game height
 - setting to configure theming color across the board
-- mobile friendly (should scale down accordingly)
+- loading
 - support for different languages
+- optional to download to phone to avoid server at all (offline support)

 done:

 - homepage: game search
+- mobile friendly (should scale down accordingly)
 - search for a game
 - recently viewed games (local storage)
 - click on a game to view rule pdf
 - rule page filters live
+- actually make it a pwa
+- make icon
+- make sure all the game titles always fit
+- make sure all the cards same height